-Though at one time Balligavi had over forty-five temples, that grandeur is no more there and now the village has been reduced to old world charms strewn all around in dilapidated conditions.
-Very few temples were able to retain their beauty but many did not survive the toll of the time.
-Whatever has survived is dominated with Hindu temples and monuments.
+Though at one time Balligavi had over forty-five temples, that grandeur is lost and now the village has been reduced to its old world charms strewn all around in dilapidated conditions.
+Very few temples were able to retain their beauty as many did not survive the toll of the time.
+Whatever have survived are mostly Hindu temples and monuments.
 There are only traces left of Jain and Buddhist structures.

 In 1048 CE, Chamunda-rayarasa, under king Somesvara I, made certain grants to a Jain temple.
 In 1068 CE, Lakshmana, governor of Banavasi province under king Somesvara I, converted a wooden Jain temple into a stone temple.
 In 1077 CE, Barmma-devarasa, the governor of Banavasi province, made some grants to a Jain temple, Chalukya-Ganga-Permmanadi-Jinalaya, which was earlier constructed by king Vikramaditya VI when he was a prince.
 Unfortunately, none of these temples survived except few broken sculptures scattered around the village.

 Balligavi was also adorned with few Buddhist temples and viharas.
 In 1065 CE, minister Rupa-bhattaya, under king Somesvara I, constructed a Buddhist vihara and provided worship for Tara Bhagavati and other gods of Buddhist pantheon.
 Two years later, 1067 CE, a lady Nagiyakka, caused to be made Tara Bhagavati and made some land grants.
 Nothing is left of these structures now.